javadbat/jb-payment-input/Readme1.md

 ## Other Related Docs:

-- see [jb-payment-input-react](https://github.com/javadbat/jb-payment-input-react) if you want to use this component in a react app
+- see [jb-payment-input-react](https://github.com/javadbat/jb-payment-input-react) if you want to use this component in a react app.

 - see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components